WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-16-Thinking-like-a-tester-by-keeping-the-user-story-going.markdown

 I bumped the story up.
-The first bump would likely be found in some form in the list of requirements, and while it violates some rules of not including the solution in the story, it is critical to capture the idea that the end user in this case is trying to avoid writing the scripts themselves.
+The first bump would likely be found in some form in the list of requirements, and while it violates some rules of not including the solution in the story, it captures the idea that the end user in this case is trying to avoid writing the scripts themselves.
 This is part of the value proposition of the product in quesiton.
+I don't need to adhere to design principles here, I just need a story to inspire some imagination and testing activity.

 The next bump is something derived from the product marketing, claims and promises of robust and reliable scripts.
 I want to imagine different ways we